kaelhem/katpat/katpat-remote/README.md

 ## Web app

-As this webapp is a bluetooth controller, it use the Web Bluetooth API for the browser version, and this **will only works with Chrome**.
+As this webapp is a bluetooth controller, it uses the Web Bluetooth API for the browser version, and this **will only works with Chrome**.

-The webapp is accessible online juste [here](https://kaelhem.github.io/katpat/remote-controller)
+The webapp is accessible online just [here](https://kaelhem.github.io/katpat/remote-controller)

 ## iOS app